-In 2025 we are highlighting 52 small towns across the state of Indiana in 52 weeks.
-For our 27th small town breakdown of the year we’re going from Mitchell in Lawrence County to Tell City on the Ohio River in Perry County.
+As part of our 2025 series highlighting 52 small towns across Indiana, our 27th breakdown takes us from Mitchell in Lawrence County to Tell City on the Ohio River in Perry County, deep in southwest Indiana.
 Tell City is 3 hours south of Indianapolis, 1 hour and 10 minutes east of Evansville, and 1 hour and 15 minutes west of Louisville.

 The History of Perry County and Tell City, Indiana